 The school encourages the enjoyment of every kind of activity, academic, artistic, technical, manual and recreational and the development of every kind of talent.
 There is a sense of enjoyment and a thirst for maximum achievement in everything that is attempted.
 Achievement is not measured by examination results alone or by skills acquired but by the type of person produced.

 Through their exploration of God’s creation by means of the whole curriculum pupils will be able to understand prayer and worship as a response and a way of giving thanks to God the Creator.
 Because of the family atmosphere in the school, care of others is a priority.
-This is seen not only in the way that people behave and show their respect for one another and for their surroundings, but is also evident in their concern for the needs of the wider community; the old, the distressed, the handicapped and the disadvantaged as well as the poor and oppressed of the Third World.
+This is seen not only in the way that people behave and show their respect for one another and for their surroundings, but is also evident in their concern for the needs of the wider community.
 Children are taught to have a compassion which is not just a passing enthusiasm, but an expression of solidarity with the whole human family.